Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Schmidt, M. and Lipson, H., 2009.
 Distilling free-form natural laws from experimental data.
 Science, 324(5923), pp.81-85.

+* Banzhaf, W., Nordin, P., Keller, R.E. and Francone, F.D., 1998.
+Genetic programming: An introduction on the automatic evolution of computer programs and its applications.
+Morgan Kaufmann Publishers Inc..

 * Koza, J.R., Bennet, F.H., Andre, D. and Keane, M.A., 1999.
 Genetic programming III: Automatic synthesis of analog circuits.
 MIT Press.

 * Koza, J.R., 1994.
 Genetic programming as a means for programming computers by natural selection.
 Statistics and Computing, 4(2), pp.87-112.